-On April 4, 2024, the Company and Avant Brands Inc. (TSX: AVNT) (OTCQX: AVTBF) (FRA: 1BU0) ("Avant") a leading producer of innovative cannabis products, jointly announce the signing of an international trademark licensing agreement (the "Licensing Agreement") granting Adjupharm the exclusive right to launch the BLK MKT[TM] brand in the German medical cannabis market.
-The Licensing Agreement constitutes another major milestone with respect to the relationship between the two cannabis companies.

-Under the terms of the Trademark License Agreement, Avant's subsidiary will grant Adjupharm the license to utilize Avant's BLK MKT TM cannabis brand for use on their medical cannabis products.
+On April 4, 2024, the Company and Avant Brands Inc. (TSX: AVNT) (OTCQX: AVTBF) (FRA: 1BU0) ("Avant") a leading producer of innovative cannabis products, entered into an international trademark licensing agreement (the "Avant Licensing Agreement") granting Adjupharm the exclusive right to launch the BLK MKTTM brand in the German medical cannabis market.
+Under the terms of the Avant Licensing Agreement, Avant's subsidiary will grant Adjupharm the license to utilize Avant's BLK MKTTM cannabis brand for use on their medical cannabis products.
 All such products will contain cannabis cultivated exclusively by Avant and subsequently exported to Germany.
-The collaboration between the two companies anticipates a positive outcome in the emerging German medical cannabis market, especially following the recent legalization by the government on April 1, 2024.
+The collaboration between the two companies anticipates a positive outcome in the emerging German medical cannabis market, especially following the Reform.
+Avant's three largest cultivation facilities all hold ICANN-GAP and GACP certifications; thus, Avant is positioned to potentially distribute its premium cannabis flower into international markets.
+Adjupharm is the 6th largest distributor of medical cannabis flowers in Germany and is number 1 in sales per SKU, growing +180% in 2023.